vadis-project/project-readme-template/README.md

 <!-- LICENSE -->
 ## License

 TODO: add license.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact